 To a parent, a cell phone is just a device.
 However, your kids will look at their phone differently.
-They are likely to see the cell phone as the first step towards independence.
+They are likely to regard the cell phone as the first step towards independence.
 One of the things teenagers value the most is independence.
 One more way your kids might look at their cell phone is as a status symbol among their buddies.
-Wanting to have independence and also be popular among their agemates will force kids to demand mobile phones.
+Wanting to be independent and also be popular among their agemates will force kids to own their mobile phones.

 This is always a tough question to answer.
 After all, the answers may vary.
 A question that would be much simpler to answer would be, should an 11-year-old have a phone?
 Or should a 12-year-old have a phone?
 The answer to these simpler questions is supposed to be a NO. However, if as a parent you do decide to get an 11-year-old or a 12-year-old a cell phone, you will have to be around to provide the necessary parental guidance.

 When trying to answer the question "should children have cell phones?", their age is the most important factor.
-Any kid does not deserve to get a cell phone if he or she is not old enough to handle things which arise as a result of owning the cell phone.
-One of the things which might arise as a result of owning a phone is cyber-bullying.
-Any kid who is under the age of 16 years is incapable of handling cyber-bullying.
-Issues such as cyber-bullying are not the only concern when you are trying to answer the question of should kids have smartphones.
-The web has information which is both overwhelming and inappropriate especially for kids who are not old enough to make sensible decisions.
-Consider all the websites available online promoting nudity and pornography.
-Consider all the websites which promote gun violence.
-Do you want your underage kid to consume all that information?
+Any kid does not deserve to get a cell phone if he or she is not old enough to handle things which may arise as a result of owning the cell phone, such as cyber-bullying.
+Any kid who is under the age of 16 years is incapable of handling this kind of issues.
+Also, the web contains information which is both overwhelming and inappropriate especially for kids who are not old enough to make sensible decisions.
+Do you want your underage kids to be addicted to the websites promoting nudity, pornography or gun violence?
 Your answer will probably be a no here.
 This raises the next question, is there an appropriate age to get your kid a cell phone?

 Kids will look for life on social media.
 The fake social appreciation they get on platforms like Instagram, Twitter, and Facebook will keep them hooked.
-While some of the teenagers already know that social media is not the best thing that happened to them, they are also not aware of how to avoid something that got introduced into their lives so early.
-If you delay social media and show your kids that there is life outside social media, when they grow up, they will heart real social interactions than virtual interactions on Facebook.
+While some of the teenagers already know that social media is good enough for them, they are still not aware of how to avoid something that got introduced into their lives.
+If you delay social media and show your kids that there is life outside social media, when they grow up, they will start real social interactions rather than virtual interactions on Facebook.

 This can be connected to the first tip above for parenting in a digital world.
 After all, your kids will use their smartphones to access social media.
-When your kid owns his or her own iPhone, he will have even more freedom when accessing social media.
+When your kid owns his or her own cell phone, he or she will have even more freedom when accessing social media.
 Your kid will have the ability to engage in sexting and other harmful activities.
 Even though your kid may pressure you to buy him/her a smartphone as soon as he/she turns 6, resist the urge.

-The Internet access is the only thing your kid needs to access content that he/she is too young to view.
-If your kid has no internet access, there is literally very little he or she can do with a smartphone or a computer that can harm him/her.
+If your kid has no internet access, there is literally very little he or she can do with a smartphone or a computer that may be harmful to him/her.
 You could keep Wi-Fi turned off until needed.
 You can also use third-party tools to cut the Wi-Fi connection to your kid’s smartphone alone if you need to keep the Wi-Fi on.

-You should make it clear about the times when your kids are allowed to use tech.
+You should make it clear about the time when your kids are allowed to use tech.
 Call your kids and sit them down.
-Let them know you are setting the screen time limits for their own good.
-Tell them they can access their iPhones for 30 minutes after homework and dinner.
-Tell them their iPhones should never be brought to the meal table.
-Make it clear that not following the set rules will lead to serious consequences.
-For example, they can lose their smartphones for a whole week.
+Let them know you are setting the screen time limits for them.
+Tell them that they can access their devices for 30 minutes after homework and dinner.
+Make it clear that they will be punished if they don't obey the rules.
+For example, they will lose their smartphones for a whole week.

 Parenting in the age of digital technology does not require you to be a stalker.
-However, you can befriend your kids on social media just to see what they post.
+However, you can be a friend of your kids on social media to see what they post.
 Talk to them if they are doing anything that does not please you.